hariravendran/MyPass-Password-Manager/README.md

 - **Password Generation**: Generate strong and secure passwords with a single click.
 - **Password Storage**: Save your website, email, and password securely.
-- **Easy Access**: Quickly retrieve your saved credentials from your Desktop.
+- **Easy Access**: Quickly retrieve your saved credentials from your Desktop or Search from the MyPass software.
 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.

 ## Installation